port-labs/port-docs/docs/tutorials/complete-use-cases/iac-templates.md

 First, set up a Blueprint for an S3 bucket in Port.

-This can be achieved by using the Web UI or using the [Port's Terraform Provider](../../integrations/terraform.md).

 You can create as many properties as you want for the bucket, but for this example we will keep it lean with 4 properties - `URL`, `Bucket Name`, `Bucket ACL` and `Tags`.

 <details>